Analysis | Somehow, we’re still learning the depths of Trump’s dishonesty

 A few days later, Giuliani provided Graham a memo that the senator’s team began to review, the book reports.
 The claims of dead people voting in Georgia were found to consist mostly or entirely of people who voted legally but died before the election itself.
 A slew of other numbers making claims about illegal votes were unsupported by specifics and ones for which Graham’s team couldn’t figure out any provenance.
 Some of the figures came from an employee of the Trump-obsequious One America News.
 Another claimed that there were more than 11,000 “overvotes” in Arizona — though that overstated the number of such votes in the presidential race by a factor of 100.

-This was the genesis of Graham’s much-reported disparagement of the evidence as being “third grade”-level.
+This was the genesis of Graham’s much-reported disparagement of the evidence as being “third-grade” level.
 Yet these claims about dead voters, surplus votes and other things still pepper discussions of what occurred in 2020.
 Yes, the media has repeatedly shown these things to be unsubstantiated (should you choose to seek out that reporting), but so did a Republican Trump ally.
 Because they are unsubstantiated.
 Or, more accurately, they’re simply noncredible, given the multiple internal and external reviews of the vote in contested states and the utter lack of reason to think that anything suspect happened.

 Nor was it just Trump.
 The New York Times reported Tuesday that Trump’s campaign had prepared an internal memo in November undercutting various extreme claims about electronic voting in the election.
 Yet Trump’s attorneys and the president himself were undeterred, nonetheless presenting these wild assertions of an international conspiracy to throw the election as valid and credible.
 They were neither.
 No evidence has emerged to suggest that there was any nonaccidental problem with votes cast on voting machines.
 What’s more, there’s never even been a credible argument made for why or how vote totals might somehow be routed overseas for manipulation.